mvdriel/php-crud-api2/README.md

     php test.php

 This runs the functional tests from the "tests" directory.
 It uses the database dumps (fixtures) and database configuration (config) from the corresponding subdirectories.

 ### Docker

 To run the dockers test run "build_all.sh" and "run_all.sh" from the docker directory.
-The out put should be:
+The output should be:

     ================================================
      Ubuntu 16.04